Home Election Tracker BC Provincial 2024 BC Greens push for well-being framework in Election 2024

 The BC Green Party platform was released Oct 1, 2024.

-“The well-being framework that actually measures how it’s spending its money and how it measures its outcomes for the people of BC,” said Furstenau this morning during her platform announcement at Swan’s Pub in downtown Victoria.
+“The well-being framework measures how it’s spending its money and how it measures its outcomes for the people of BC,” said Furstenau this morning during her platform announcement at Swan’s Pub in downtown Victoria.

 “The way governments operate should not be the same as the way corporations operate,” says Furstenau.